Getting Started with Self-Hosted XAI Router

 6.3 Restart Nginx

-To ensure data security, it is highly recommended to configure HTTPS for all your services.
+To ensure data security, we recommend configuring HTTPS for all your services.

 -